fouge/fouge.github.io/_posts/2020-06-22-plot-graphs-from-gdb-with-gdbundle-plot.md

 There are many improvements possible for that plugin.
 Here are the main ones I would like to improve:

 - Collections are currently not supported.
 I mostly work on embedded devices that don't have support for collections (`no-std`), but I use Rust programs running on my machine to test and debug my libraries quickly and I make use of the `Vector` or `HashMap` sometimes.
 I am pretty sure my plugin could be able to handle data from vectors.
-- If it's in the readers interest, I would love to have the same level of support for both GDB and LLDB.
+- If it's in the readers' interest, I would love to have the same level of support for both GDB and LLDB.

 ## Conclusion